 The materiality determined when planning the audit does not necessarily establish an amount below which uncorrected misstatements, individually or in the aggregate, will always be evaluated as immaterial.
 The circumstances related to some misstatements may cause the auditor to evaluate them as material even if they are below materiality.
-Although it is not practicable to design audit procedures to detect misstatements that could be material solely because of their nature, the auditor considers not only the size but also the nature of uncorrected misstatements, and the particular circumstances of their occurrence, when evaluating their effect on the financial statements.3
+It is not practicable to design audit procedures to detect all misstatements that could be material solely because of their nature.
+However consideration of the nature of potential misstatements in disclosures is relevant to the design of audit procedures to address risks of material misstatement.3 In addition, when evaluating the effect on the financial statements of all uncorrected misstatements, the auditor considers not only the size but also the nature of uncorrected misstatements, and the particular circumstances of their occurrence.4 (Ref: Para.
+A2)